WV FINANCIAL AID HOTLINE: 877-987-7664

 Where and when will the free exams be held?
 How will I register?

-The exams will be held at public four-year and two-year higher education institutions across the state.
-The Higher Education Policy Commission is currently working with campuses to set up dates and times, which will be posted on this page as they are finalized.
-Registration will be set up through the individual institutions.
+The exams are being held at public four-year and two-year higher education institutions across the state.
+The Higher Education Policy Commission continues working with campuses to set up dates and times, which are posted on this page as they are finalized.
+Registration is set up through the individual institutions.